Collaborations - BBSRC

 • the provision of data

-The cash or in-kind values must not be included in the costs claimed on the Je-S form.
-Project partner contributions in cash or in-kind are not considered part of the FEC of the project.
-For completion of the relevant part of the Je-S form see the Je-S help text under the ‘project partners’ sub heading of ‘guidance on completing a standard grant application’ of the Je-S handbook.
+The cash or in-kind values must not be included in the costs claimed on the application form.
+Project partner contributions in cash or in kind are not considered part of the FEC of the project.

 Other collaborations

-In all instances of collaborative activity both applicants and collaborators or project partners must be aware that any costs incurred, direct or otherwise, by either collaborators or collaborators institutions (project partners) in connection with collaborations, cannot be met by BBSRC.
+In all instances of collaborative activity, both applicants and collaborators or project partners must be aware that any related costs incurred (direct or otherwise) by either collaborators or collaborators’ institutions (project partners) cannot be met by BBSRC.

 Subcontracting